 Torture has become a "veritable system of investigation and of repression at the service of the security apparatus" in African states run by dictatorial governments or by governments "with dictatorial tendencies."

-It also singled out Latin America as a region where the heritage of decades of military dictatorship meant that "recourse to violent methods, notably torture, remains widespread among the security forces."
+ACAT said Latin America was a region where the heritage of decades of military dictatorship meant that "recourse to violent methods, notably torture, remains widespread among the security forces."

-ACAT was founded in 1974 with the aim of increasing awareness of the widespread use of torture across the world and to campaign for its abolition.
+ACAT, which was founded in 1974 with the aim of increasing awareness of the use of torture and to campaign for its abolition.

 © 2010 AFP